oneapi-src/oneDNN/doc/advanced/transition-to-v1.md

 `MKLDNN_MEMORY_ALLOCATE` for a handle results in the buffer being allocated by the library.
 This makes the behavior of the C API memory object constructor aligned with its C++ API `mkldnn::memory` counterpart.
-Note that the C++ API memory object class still has an extra constructor that doesn't take a handle at all, and asks the library to allocate the buffer (that is, the same behavior as calling with the handle equal to `MKLDNN_MEMORY_ALLOCATE`).
+Note that the C++ API memory object class still has an extra constructor that does not take a handle at all, and asks the library to allocate the buffer (that is, the same behavior as calling with the handle equal to `MKLDNN_MEMORY_ALLOCATE`).